How do I share a printer, that is set up on the Mac side, to my virtual machine over network?

 In the Add Printer Wizard:

-- Click Next in the wizard's first screen, in the Local or Network Printer screen, click A network printer, or a printer attached to another computer.
+- Click Next in the wizard's first screen, in the Local or Network Printer screen

 - Continue an ordinary network printer installation.